Jump to topic

 When to See a Doctor

 Eye twitching is usually not a cause for serious concern, especially if it only lasts for a short time.
-However, if the twitching persists or someone is experiencing other symptoms in addition to twitching, it’s important to speak to a doctor.
+However, if the twitching persists or someone is experiencing other symptoms in addition to twitching, it’s important to speak to a doctor or ophthalmologist.

 Contact your doctor if you experience eye twitching that:

 - Causes your eyelid to close or affects your vision

 - Spreads to other areas of your face

 - Causes swelling or redness around your eye

 Temporary instances of eye twitching usually don’t require treatment.
 However, if twitching interferes with your quality of life, affects your vision, or is chronic, treatment is necessary.

 In some cases, treatment includes only lifestyle changes, such as:

 - Reducing stress